markatots/qMaruPL/README.md

 # qMaruPL.

 # Hello
 Hi.
+Happy new year.
 I'm Katsuaki Maruno of Otsuka Corporation.
-I'm studying English now.
 This qlik extension enables you to make measures easier to see for non-bi-expert users.
 For example, you can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/147492798-842f7ba8-a0d9-4787-975e-93b4dd5f8132.png)